facundoAlmon/esprc-brain/README.en.md

 ## 📝 To-Do List

--   [ ] Implement automatic light control from the webapp.
 -   [ ] Add a schematic of the electronic circuit.
 -   [ ] Function to export and import the complete car configuration.